kkinnear/lein-zprint/README.md

   map.
 If it is a number, it is used as the width.
 If it is an options map, it is used to configure zprint.
 If the first argument is a number, the second argument can be an options map.
-Note that an options map must be surrounded by double quotes.
+Note that an options map must be surrounded by single or double quotes.

   Here is yet another way to change the width to 90: